Raphire/Win11Debloat/README.md

 ## Declutter Windows 10/11
 This script can also make various changes to declutter windows 10/11, such as:
-- Hide the onedrive folder in the windows explorer sidebar.
-- Hide the 3D objects folder under 'This pc' in windows explorer.
-- Hide the music folder under 'This pc' in windows explorer.
+- Disable telemetry, diagnostic data & targeted ads.
 - Disable bing in windows search.
 - Disable sync provider ads in windows explorer.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings.
+- Hide the onedrive folder in the windows explorer sidebar.
+- Hide the 3D objects folder under 'This pc' in windows explorer.
+- Hide the music folder under 'This pc' in windows explorer.
 - Disable the 'Include in library' option in the context menu.
 - Disable the 'Give access to' option in the context menu.
 - Disable the 'Share' from context menu.
 (Does not remove the onedrive share option)